Careers and Placements offers you:

 Marketing your Masters presentation

-Check graduate scheme application deadlines - some close in Autumn term for UK schemes so need early applications.
+Check graduate scheme application deadlines - some close in autumn / Semester 1 for UK schemes so need early applications.
 Find out about start dates as you will still be studying during the summer when some schemes start.
 Some employers recruit on a rolling basis and may be flexible around your course dates.
-And don’t forget the opportunities offered by smaller businesses or SMEs, who account for the vast majority of graduate employment and recruit year round.
+And don’t forget the opportunities offered by smaller businesses or SMEs, who account for around a third of graduate jobs and recruit year round.
 KTPs (Knowledge Transfer Partnerships) offer skilled graduates the opportunity to work collaboratively with a business and university to deliver an innovative project, see the University's KTP pages for more information.

 Case studies - careers in Higher Education